ThatCosmicStorm/Polyphasic-Sleep-Logs/README.md

 # Polyphasic Sleep Logs

-- This repository contains my logs regarding experiences with polyphasic sleep.
+- This repository contains my logs regarding experiences with polyphasic sleep (hereby referred to as PPS).

 ## Comments